Explainable-AI-Berlin/pytorch_explain_and_adapt_library/README.md

 Then the following happens:

-1) A folder peal_runs/run1 is created and the classifier is saved under peal_runs/teaching_my_classifer/original_model.cpl
+1) A folder peal_runs/run1 is created and the classifier is saved under peal_runs/run1/original_model.cpl

-2) A generative model is trained based on $PEAL/configs/models/default_generator.yaml and saved under peal_runs/teaching_my_classifer/generator .
+2) A generative model is trained based on $PEAL/configs/models/default_generator.yaml and saved under peal_runs/run1/generator .

-3) A i'th round of counterfactuals is calculated and the explanation collages under peal_runs/teaching_my_classifer/i/collages
+3) A i'th round of counterfactuals is calculated and the explanation collages under peal_runs/run1/i/collages

 4) A web interface is started under localhost:8000 that receives feedback from the user and saves it

-5) The counterfactuals are saved with their potentially based on the feedback adapted label under peal_runs/teaching_my_classifer/i/dataset
+5) The counterfactuals are saved with their feedback-adapted label under peal_runs/run1/i/dataset

-6) The classifier is finetuned based on $PEAL/configs/training/finetune_classifier.yaml and saved under peal_runs/teaching_my_classifer/i/finetuned_model/model.cpl
+6) The classifier is finetuned based on $PEAL/configs/training/finetune_classifier.yaml and saved under peal_runs/run1/i/finetuned_model/model.cpl

 7) If i smaller then the maximum number of finetune iterations go back to 3.

-Generally all configs used can be written yourself and the path can be given via as command to the adaptor.
+Generally all configs used can be written yourself and the path can be given via the constructor arguments to the components.

 Furthermore, the whole library follows the principle of compositionality, so that arbitrary components in the pipeline can be replaced and the pipeline still works.

 $PEAL marks the directory peal of the library where the code and the configs are saved.

+More detailed examples that reproduce the results from the paper can be found in the jupyter notebooks.

 **Structure of the Project:**

-peal/configs - generic config files, that can be either used or adapted
+peal/configs - generic config files, that can be either directly used, extended, adapted or exchanged

-peal/templates - html files for the feedback webapp
+peal/templates - original html templates for the feedback webapp

-peal/explainers - the different explainers (e.g. counterfactual explanations)
+peal/explainers - the different explainers (e.g. counterfactual explanations, layer-wise relevance explanations...)

+peal/teachers - the different teachers (e.g. human teacher, oracle teacher, virelay teacher...)

-peal/adaptors - the different model adaptors, that are able to refine a model (e.g. counterfactual knowledge distillation)
+peal/adaptors - the different model adaptors, that are able to refine a model (e.g. counterfactual knowledge distillation, projective class artifact compensation, ...)

-peal/architectures - architectures used for the experiments from the paper and for the generators
+peal/architectures - architecture components used for the experiments from the papers and for the generative models necessary to realize CFKD

 peal/training - everything that is needed for finetuning models, training generators and train models from experiments

 peal/data - datasets, dataloaders and data generators, that e.g. allow creating controlled confounder dataset based on copyright tag

 notebooks - the notebooks that walk you step by step how to use the library e.g. to reproduce results of the papers

+tests - unit tests to ensure the components work properly on mock data

+documentation - the documentation of the project

+**Files that are created by executing the jupyter notebooks while reproducing the experiments and would be created in root folder of execution if executed somewhere else**

+notebooks/datasets - the folder where the datasets like the augmented CelebA dataset from the experiments are saved

+notebooks/templates - the folder for temporary files from the Flask app used for collecting user feedback

+notebooks/peal_runs - the folder where the executed runs are stored - some runs can take quite long, so there are checkpoint files as often as possible, that one can restart the the run where interrupted if needed.